adaamhimself/CollectionManager/README.md

 # Updates
 **January 27, 2022**
 New permissions and routes added.
 Accounts with "administrator" or "developer" permissions can delete accounts and retrieve a list of all accounts in the system.
 Permissions are checked when doing so, and administrator or developer accounts cannot by deleted by this method.
+Routes are /api/dev/removeUser and /api/dev/getListOfUsers.
+For remove user, use a post request with the email in the body.
 -AK

 **January 26, 2021:**